LukaJCB/PathHub/FLOWS.md

 Once a user submits a post, the client will generate a post meta for the post.
 They then add the post meta onto their current post manifest and update the totals.
-Next the client generates a new DEK and encrypts the content with it.
+Next the client generates a new post-secret and encrypts the content with it.
-(TODO Consider re-using DEKs when inside the same epoch, perhaps the DEK could just be the MLS exporter secret?)
+(TODO Consider re-using post-secrets when inside the same epoch, perhaps the post-secret could just be the MLS exporter secret?)
 The encrypted content is then uploaded to the remote storage and a unique objectId for that post is returned.
 The owner then uses their MLS group to send the post meta to the group.